Peter-32/Google-Analytics-Customer-Revenue-Prediction/README.md

 ### Steps

+- Pass a parameter to start at step X
 - ETL
   - X Realized other kernels used json_normalize, but their code didn't work for me.
   - X Loop over dataframes and do json_normalize to build a new dataframe or something (only works one row at a time last I tried)